September 28, 2025

 About Ruckus » Rules

-The 2023 Rah Cha Cha Ruckus will follow the 2023 FIRST CHARGED UP Rules.
+The 2025 Rah Cha Cha Ruckus will follow the 2025 FIRST REEFSCAPE Rules.

 While we feel that FIRST has done a fantastic job with creating a rule book to satisfy every FIRST team, there are a few rule changes that we feel could enhance the game play at this off-season event.
 The rule modifications which will be used at Ruckus can be found below.

-There will be a drivers meeting Saturday morning where any questions can be asked to the head referee.
-Please refer to the 2023 FIRST Charged Up Rules for any rule clarifications first.
+There will be a drivers meeting Sunday morning where any questions can be asked to the head referee.
+Please refer to the 2025 FIRST REEFSCAPE Rules for any rule clarifications first.
 Thank you!

 In the rule modifications below, text that is underlined represents Ruckus-specific additions to an existing game rule.